-Projects including Federal Historic Tax Credits must submit the SHPO recommendation of approval from their Part 2 Application.
+Projects including Federal Historic Tax Credits must submit the State Historic Preservation Office (SHPO) approval from their Part 1 application and a SHPO Part 2 application approval must be submitted prior to closing.

 No letter may indicate it is not a commitment, or it is a term sheet.